joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-04_gloss-haskell.md

 hours x t = rotate (hoursRotationSpeed t) (hoursDial x)
 ```

-They still take that length parameter ("x"), but now they also take the time parameter ("t").
+They still take that length parameter ("x"), but now they also take a time parameter ("t").
 And the "core of the movement" here is the function "rotate".
-The amount to rotate depends on the time, and the picture to be rotated is parameterized by the length we give ("x").
+The amount to rotate depends on time, and the picture to be rotated is parameterized by the length we give ("x").

 Well, well, well...
 We can have now our clock.
 It will be very minimalistic (Apple style :P), so it will ONLY contain three dials and nothing more.